-Public Key Infrastructure (abbreviated PKI) allows to bind the user identity with his public key.
-On internet, the PKIX standard is widely used.
-Almost all major internet players authentify their servers with certificates via the TLS (Transport Layer Security) protocol.
-In this paradigm, end entities rely on Certificate Authorities (CA) which deliver X.509 certificates containing, at least, the user's identity and public key and a validity period.
-These certificates are then signed by the CA. Then, to use the public key of an entity, a user verifies the associated certificate: checking validity period, correctness of signature etc. To use long enough validity periods, a revocation mechanism has then to be set up.
-The most deployed solutions for this are Online Certificate Status Protocol (OCSP) (Santesson et al., 2013) and Certificate Revocation List (CRL) (Cooper, 2008).
+Over the internet, the main standard for the format of public key certificates is X.509, developed by the IETF PKIX working group.
+This is the most widely used standard in Internet protocols [9].
+RFC 5280, which define how to use X.509 in Internet protocols.
+For instance, almost all major internet players authentify their servers with certificates via the TLS (Transport Layer Security) protocol, basis of the HTTPS (Hypertext Transfer Protocol Secure).
+In this paradigm, end entities (users) rely on Certificate Authorities (CA) which deliver X.509 certificates containing, at least, the user's identity and public key and a validity period.
+These certificates are then signed by the CA. Then, before using the public key of another entity, a user verifies the associated certificate: checking validity period, correctness of signature etc. We talk about the owner of a certificate and the user of a certificate.

+Now, in order to be able to use long enough validity periods, a revocation mechanism has then to be set up.
+Indeed, the burden of renewing one's certificate need not be repeated too often, but a revocation can however be launched in case of unexpected events.
+The most deployed solutions for this are Certificate Revocation List (CRL) [9] and Online Certificate Status Protocol (OCSP) [26].
 In the first case, the user sends a validity query of the owner's certificate to an OCSP responder (either maintained by the certificate's issuer, or well known to the user).
 In the second case, lists of revoked certificates must be regularly updated and published into CRL Distribution Points (CDP).
 Users access these CDP and check that the owner's certificate is not present inside the list.
 In the end, depending on the obtained certificate status, the owner is authenticated or not by the user.